yantang01/myPersonalWebsite/content/projects.md

 -   Developed a full-stack web application that fetches and displays random facts using a public API, with support for user-submitted facts.
 -   Implemented server-side rendering using Handlebars.js to dynamically generate HTML pages based on API data and user input.
 -   Built RESTful routes using Express.js and managed persistent data storage with SQLite for submitted facts.

 ---

+### Ghost Hunting Game

+_C, Linux, Valgrind, Makefile ([GitHub](https://github.com/yantang01/hunter-game))_

+-   Developed a multi-threaded C program in the Ubuntu Linux environment using the pthread library and semaphores; simulated complex interactions between multiple ghosts and ghost hunters within a virtual building
+-   Dynamically allocated memory by using various data structures, including arrays and linked lists; ensured robust memory management practices to prevent memory leaks and maintain program stability
+-   Debugged and optimized the program using GDB, ensuring a stable and error-free gameplay experience for players

+---

+### Search Engine

+_Python, Java, JavaFX, urllib ([GitHub](https://github.com/yantang01/search-engine))_

+-   A web crawler and a search engine built with Python (100% independently).
+-   I was able to improve runtime efficiency from 25 times to 7ms per query by identifying bottlenecks with cProfile and using dictionary-based data storage.
+-   Implemented the PageRank Algorithm used by Google to boost the reliability of search results
+-   Applied OOP principles and re-designed Search Engine with a GUI using Java and JavaFX

+---

+### YelpCamp Web App

+_HTML, CSS, JavaScript, Express.js, Node.js, MongDB, Heroku ([GitHub](https://github.com/yantang01/YelpCamp))_

+-   This was my first project, which I did after completing the Web Developer Bootcamp on Udemy.
+-   It's a full-stack, JavaScript CRUD web app where people browse/post campgrounds and share reviews of campgrounds.
+-   Technologies used were close to MERN stack except not using React.
+-   I learned a lot by doing this project: HTML/CSS, JS, back-end tools Node.js/Express.js, NoSQL cloud database MongoDB Atlas, REST, authentication, deploying apps, and so on.

+---